Ampelosaurus: Skeleton

 Ampelosaurus is one of the most completely known titanosaurian sauropods from Europe.
 Since 1989, over 500 bones discovered at the Upper Cretaceous Bellevue locality of southern France have been assigned to A. atacis.
-In 2023 Vila and colleagues increase this number to 1400 dinosaur bones known at Bellevue, the majority belonging to titanosaurs.
+In 2023 Vila and colleagues increased this number to 1400 dinosaur bones known at Bellevue, the majority belonging to titanosaurs, likely including at least two species.
 An abundant amount of well-preserved elements have been uncovered at Bellevue.
 In the original description, only a tooth and some vertebrae were examined.
 In 2005, a complete description was made by Le Loeuff of all known material, allowing Ampelosaurus to be much better understood.
 In 2001 a partially articulated skeleton was found, including a disarticulated skull.
 This specimen, nicknamed "Eva", has not yet been described.
 All the material has been assigned to A. atacis, the observed differences in the proportions of limb bones being at the time interpreted by Le Loeuff as related to individual variation.
 In 2023 however, examination of the material by Vila et al. revealed that many of the bones assigned to Ampelosaurus belong to a distinct titanosaur making it uncertain the assignment of isolated bones to either of these two species.
 This study will lead to the erection of a new titanosaur species and to emended the diagnosis of Ampelosaurus.
 The description of Ampelosaurus below is provisional since some specimens referred to it may belong to another species.